Hirlam/PlayGround/README.md

 # PlayGround

 Thanks all for participating in the github training.
-There are still some open PRs we will leave it like that.
-You can keep using this repository to practice before you do a PR to the Harmonie repo. :warning: Don't use this repo for anything serious we might delete the forks at anytime.
+You can keep using this repository to practice before you do a PR to the Harmonie repo. :warning: Don't use this repo for anything serious we might delete the forks at any time.

 This repository is to practice with the use of the github GUI.
 It will be used during the Github training to practice with creating pull requests, creating issues etc.

 # Exercise 0 (Update your github profile)

-Some Github user names are a bit cryptic.
-To make it easier to identify people in the Hirlam organization (if you haven't done this already)
+Some Github usernames are a bit cryptic.
+To make it easier to identify people in the Hirlam organization

 1. Go to your personal github account [settings](https://github.com/settings/profile)
 2. Enter your full name, Company (Met Institute) and Location (Country or city)